XRPLF/rippled/API-CHANGELOG.md

 Additions are intended to be non-breaking (because they are purely additive).

 - `server_definitions`: A new RPC that generates a `definitions.json`-like output that can be used in XRPL libraries.
 - In `Payment` transactions, `DeliverMax` has been added.
-This is a replacement for the `Amount` field, which should be no longer used - instead, use `delivered_amount` in transaction metadata.
+This is a replacement for the `Amount` field, which should not be used.
+Typically, the `delivered_amount` (in transaction metadata) should be used.
 To ease the transition, `DeliverMax` is present regardless of API version, since adding a field is non-breaking.
-The field `Amount` is no longer present in `Payment`s in API version 2.

-#### In progress

-- Provide `ctid` in more responses. (https://github.com/XRPLF/rippled/pull/4738)
-- Add `DeliverMax` (alias for `Amount`). (https://github.com/XRPLF/rippled/pull/4733)
+- API version 2 has been moved from beta to supported, meaning that it is generally available (regardless of the `beta_rpc_api` setting).

 ## XRP Ledger server version 1.12.0